zhangboshen/A2J/src_train/README.md

 # Training code for NYU dataset.

 We release our training code for NYU dataset.
-Other datasets can be easily reproduced wit minor modifications.
+Other datasets can be easily reproduced with minor modifications.

-In `nyu.py` we show all of the data augmentation strategies mentioned in original paper.
+In `nyu.py` we show all of the data augmentation strategies mentioned within the paper.

 In `anchor.py`, `A2J_loss` combines the **Joint position estimation loss** and **Informative anchor point surrounding loss**.
 Details can be found in our paper.